-I have been religiously making Kombucha for about 4 years now.
+I have been religiously making Kombucha since 2010.
 I drank commercially made “booch” long before that, here and there as the budget allowed.
 I always enjoyed it.
 But I traveled a lot for work so making it myself was not practical.

 When I began my Kombucha making journey I decided that I wanted to go with the batch brewing method.
 It seemed simpler to me.
 If I forgot about it for several weeks, I wouldn’t really waste much and it wouldn’t be a big production to start over.

 After a couple of years making 3 gallons of Kombucha weekly, I started to tire of the batch method.
 It was messy, time consuming, and not always practical with a toddler on the loose.
 Funny how quick those little hands are when they see a huge jar of kombucha on the counter!

 But even though I knew I needed to make the switch, continuous brew Kombucha just seemed so daunting.

 It took two years but I finally made the plunge.
 Since that time I have gone back and forth between continuous brew kombucha and batch brew.
 When I moved to Arizona from Northern California I had to get used to the whole new temperature situation and went back to batch brewing kombucha while I figured my new climate out.

 Ultimately – I ended up back with my beloved continuous brewing method.

 Simply put, continuous brewing is a process by which you take away some finished Kombucha and add more sweet tea to replace the Kombucha you took away.
 This process can continue indefinitely.